Culture is our leadership values. It connects all the track volunteers to the team.

 We foster community ownership, ongoing connections between events, and advocacy to spread Dunamis expressions.
 We are not a closed community.
-We invite newcomers, we help visitors get connected, and we cultivate a sense of mission to start a new community.
+We welcome newcomers, assist visitors in connecting, and foster a sense of mission to establish a new community.

-To extend any PRMI program beyond current locations and to future generations, we are intentional in identifying future leaders, giving them places to grow and serve, deploying them to serve on teams.
+To extend our programs beyond current locations and to future generations, we are intentional in identifying future leaders, giving them places to grow and serve, deploying them to serve on teams.

 We embody our culture and teaching.
-Then we step into the role of mentor or coach, encouraging the growth of upcoming leaders we observe.
+Then we step into the role of mentor or coach, encouraging the growth of upcoming leaders.

 We look for those who have begun to embody our Dunamis culture and are demonstrating giftedness for serving our context.